 Kymberly Pine never imagined that she would be an elected official.
 Seeing her community neglected by government leaders in the areas of traffic relief, school funding and crime motivated her to run for office to ensure that the Leeward Coast would no longer be left behind.
-Since her election to the Hawaii House of Representatives in 2004 and now as a member of the Honolulu City Council, her district has received over a $1 billion for new roads, schools, parks, beaches and various community improvement projects.
+Since her election to the Hawaii House of Representatives in 2004 and now as a member of the Honolulu City Council, her district has received over a billion dollars in funding for new roads, schools, parks, beaches and various community improvement projects.
 Tougher crime laws were also passed.

 Kymberly is also an avid athlete.
 She completed the 42-mile Molokai Channel canoe race to Oahu and the Waikiki Rough Water Swim 2.4 mile competition.
-In high school she was a well-known athlete as a member of the Hawaii Olympic Development Soccer Team, and was chosen as the Oahu Interscholastic Association West All-Star MVP player.
-She was also a cross-country and track standout, placing second in the OIA in various competitions.

 Today, Kymberly is proud to serve as the District 1 City Councilmember, representing the areas of ’Ewa, ’Ewa Beach, Kapolei, Honokai Hale, Ko Olina, Nanakuli, Maili, Wai’anae, Makaha, Keaau, and Makua.
 As the Chair of the Zoning & Housing Committee, Kymberly is committed to addressing Hawaiʻi’s critical need for affordable housing for our local families.

 In the early 1900’s, Kymberly’s grandfather emigrated from the Ilocos Norte, Philippines with a few pesos, a photograph of the Statue of Liberty, and a dream that his descendants would one day go to college and be spared the hardships of plantation life.
 He later went on to fight in World War II.